ianic/httpd/readme.md

 ## Example

-Run `script/site.sh`, that will checkout example (ziglang.org) site, create https ca and certificate, build project and start httpd listening for http on port 8080 and for https on port 8443.
+Run `script/site.sh`, that will checkout an example site (ziglang.org), create https authority and site certificate, build project and start httpd listening for http on port 8080 and for https on port 8443.

 To run httpd in release mode with some higher resources and precompressed site files run `script/start.sh`.
 You can stress test with something like: